CELEBRATING EXTRAORDINARY WOMEN

 - Lawyers and more

-Any woman who has been an integral part of Colorado culture, or has made a major impact on the lives of others and helped to elevate the status of women and girls in our state, our nation, and, some, around the world is eligible for nomination.
+Any woman who is presently connected or had a past connection to Colorado and has made a major impact on the lives of others as well as helped to elevate the status of women and girls in our state, our nation, and, some, around the world, is eligible for nomination.
 Read more about our inductees and learn how you can nominate an extraordinary woman to the Hall.

 The Colorado Women’s Hall of Fame is a volunteer operated 501(c)(3) Denver nonprofit organization founded in 1985.